 - Gå till denna sida på svenska webben

-The course covers the fundamentals of probability theory, Bayes’s theorem and how these basic concepts can be used to do inference and analyse experimental data.
-It also covers the numerical techniques, such as Markov chain Monte Carlo (MCMC), necessary to apply Bayesian inference to practical research problems.
-Furthermore, it addresses the application of these methods to data analysis within astronomy and physics in such a way that it becomes possible to apply these methods directly to real research problems.
+The course covers the fundamentals of probability theory, including Bayes’ theorem, and how these concepts can be used to do inference and analyze experimental data.
+It also covers the numerical techniques, such as Markov chain Monte Carlo (MCMC), necessary to apply Bayesian inference to practical research problems within astronomy and physics.

 In this course you will learn to apply the fundamental laws of probability theory, in particular with regards to densities and marginalization, and will become familiar with the use of Bayes’s theorem for inference in both discrete and continuous settings.
 By working through examples in class you will learn to apply Bayes’s theorem to generic astronomy and physics data analysis tasks, such as parameter estimation and model comparison.
 Finally, you will implement/program Markov chain Monte Carlo (MCMC) techniques and/or use available software packages, such as the Metropolis algorithm or Gibbs sampling, as well learning how to critically assess the results of such methods.